Rigo Peralta: Early life

 Mario Rigoberto Peralta was born in San José de las Matas, Dominican Republic.
 He studied at the National Academy of Fine Arts in Santiago, Dominican Republic.

 He emigrated to New York City in 1989 and studied at the Art Students League of New York.
 From 2002–2003, he served as the art director of the Casa de la Cultura Dominicana.

 Currently

 Peralta now lives in Bethlehem, Pennsylvania and is a resident artist at the Banana Factory in the South Side of Bethlehem.
 He paints mainly in oil and is known for his surrealist pieces.
 His inspiration includes the growing automated nature of mankind, religion, sex, and his nationality.
+He combines raw and synthetic materials with layered brushwork and printmaking techniques to merge human anatomy with mystical and mechanical elements - a style he refers to as “conditioned surrealism.”
 He was recently commissioned by the Sands Casino in Bethlehem to produce a series of paintings depicting both the community and the newly renovated steel mill.

 His work has been the subject of solo exhibitions in 2005 at the Monsoon Gallery Bethlehem, Pennsylvania, and the Maquinas Universal the North Light Loft Gallery Allentown Pennsylvania, in 2006 at Extreme at the Rio 2 Gallery.
 New York and in 2007 at the Baum School of Art.